-The Greater Houston area has fourteen major institutions of higher education of which four are publicly funded: Houston Community Colleges (numerous campuses), Prairie View A & M University, Texas Southern University, and University of Houston (numerous campuses).
-For purposes of this document, we only report on four-year universities which are Texas Southern University, Prairie View A & M University, University of Houston-Downtown, University of Houston Central and University of Houston Clear Lake.^{vii}
+The Greater Houston area has fourteen major institutions of higher education four of which are publicly funded: Houston Community Colleges (numerous campuses), Prairie View A & M University, Texas Southern University, and University of Houston (numerous campuses).
+For purposes of this document, we only report on four-year universities which are Texas Southern University, Prairie View A & M University, University of Houston-Downtown, University of Houston Central and University of Houston Clear Lake.vii

-In 2008, there were more than 73,350 persons enrolled in the five four-year public institutions of higher education in Houston, Texas.^{viii} In 2009, that number climbed to 75,387.
+In 2008, there were more than 73,350 persons enrolled in the five four-year public institutions of higher education in Houston, Texas.viii In 2009, that number climbed to 75,387.
 There were 24,014 African Americans enrolled in Houston public four year institutions in 2008 with about 62% of that number enrolled in the two historically black colleges and universities (Prairie View A & M University and Texas Southern University).
 Female enrollment topped male enrollment at all schools with the smallest gap occurring at the University of Houston's central campus (638) and the largest gap occurring at the University of Houston's downtown campus (2731).
-There were 1632 more females than males enrolled at Texas Southern University in 2008 and 1841 more females than males enrolled at Prairie View A & M University.^{ix}
+There were 1632 more females than males enrolled at Texas Southern University.ix

-In 2008, the University of Houston downtown spent about \$8,000 per student compared to the University of Houston-Clear Lake that spent about \$10,700 per student, Prairie View A & M that spent about \$27,400, the University of Houston Central campus that spent about \$19,000 per student and Texas Southern University that spent about \$20,000 per student.^x
+During the same year, the University of Houston downtown reported spending about \$8,000 per student compared to the University of Houston-Clear Lake that spent about \$10,700 per student, Prairie View A & M that spent about \$27,400, the University of Houston Central campus that spent about \$19,000 per student and Texas Southern University that spent about \$20,000 per student.x

-Statewide graduation rates in 2008 were about 56% while rates for Texas Southern University was 12%, for University of Houston downtown 17%, Prairie View A & M was 35% and University of Houston central campus was 49%.^{xi} Statewide rates for these students drop to a little over 47%, while rates for the individual Houston universities dropped to a little over 10% at Texas Southern University, to almost 32% at Prairie View A & M University, about 11% at University of Houston downtown and almost 41% for the University of Houston central campus.^{xii}
+Statewide graduation rates in 2008 were about 56% while rates for Texas Southern University was 12%, for University of Houston downtown 17%, Prairie View A & M was 35% and University of Houston central campus was 49%.xi 2009 statewide rates for these students drop to a little over 47%, while rates for the individual Houston universities dropped to a little over 10% at Texas Southern University, to almost 32% at Prairie View A & M University, about 11% at University of Houston downtown and almost 41% for the University of Houston central campus.xii

-Baccalaureate Graduation Rates - First Time Entering Undergraduates, Fall 2003^{xiii} Enrolled For 12 or More Semester Credit Hours
+Baccalaureate Graduation Rates - First Time Entering Undergraduates, Fall 2003xiii Enrolled For 12 or More Semester Credit Hours